Search

 With all of this knowledge gained, one of the most rewarding things you can do is pass it on.
 It may happen naturally if you find yourself supervising interns or managing a team, but if you don’t have any direct reports, try taking your knowledge to some of the same channels you used to find a mentor when you were newer to the workforce.

-• Host Twitter chats and look for opportunities to lead webinars or online courses.
+• Look for opportunities to lead webinars or online courses.

 • Contact your alma mater to see if there are mentoring opportunities available.